dewitt/opensearch/docs/Specifications/OpenSearch/1.1/Draft 6.md

 - `"results"` (default)
   -   Represents a request for search results in the specified format.
 - `"suggestions"`
   -   Represents a request for search suggestions in the specified format.
-See the [[Specifications/OpenSearch/Extensions/Suggestions|OpenSearch Suggestions extension]] for further details.
+See the [OpenSearch Suggestions extension](http://www.opensearch.org/Specifications/OpenSearch/Extensions/Suggestions/1.1) for further details.
 - `"self"`
   -   Represents the canonical URL of this description document.
 - `"collection"`